pshivraj/data_512_final_project/project_plan.md

   * ```RK``` ranking variable too has missing value as ```NR```.
   * Race data is only available for 150 players thus analysis is limited to those players.

 I might reach try to extend the Race data from 150 players to higher number using information from internet, but I am not sure as to how accurate i might be so this is an activity for later.
+I do have other data soruces with Information around players Race but owing to inadequate licnese information around them I am skeptical to use.
+I'll try working with the providers to get the consent and probably use it eventually.
-Other limitations may be present but I would be in a better situation to explore them as I dive into the data.
+Other limitations may be present but I would be in a better situation to explore them as I explore the data further.

 ###  Data Preparation and Tools